About Alison Biggs, Qualified Occupational Therapist

 Many of the assessments performed have required a mix of the above, such as individuals having physical and mental health needs which need to be reviewed together, therefore the assessments aim to review the whole individual to ensure all advice required is provided, to help in the process of them being productive at work.

 Alison keeps up to date in this expanding field taking an active role in several organisations.
 She is a member of the British Association of Occupational Therapists (BAOT) part of the Royal College of Occupational Therapists (RCOT) and is an associate member of The Chartered Institute of Ergonomics and Human Factors (CIEHF).
-She is also an active member of RCOT Specialist Section – Work (RCOT SS-Work), being Chair of their National Executive Committee (since May 2017) having previously held other roles on the committee over the last 10-15 years.
+She is also an active member of RCOT Specialist Section – Work (RCOT SS-Work), being Chair of their National Executive Committee (May 2017 – Nov 2019) having previously held other roles on the committee over the last 10-15 years.

-Alison is also a member of RCOT Specialist Section – Independent Practice (RCOT SS-IP).
-She is also a member of the Vocational Rehabilitation Association UK (VRA).
-Recently she has joined the Society of Occupational Medicine (SOM) and was a speaker at their Occupational Health Conference June 2017
+Alison is also a member of RCOT Specialist Section – Independent Practice (RCOT SS-IP). a member of the Vocational Rehabilitation Association UK (VRA). and the Society of Occupational Medicine (SOM) and was a speaker at their annual Occupational Health Conference June 2017 and 2019.

 Alison has provided assessments for the Governments ‘Access to Work‘ scheme over the years, in order that individuals can be assisted in order that they can remain in work.

-Alison has spoken at Back pain prevention conferences for the British Dental Association, lectured on Vocational Rehabilitation at the National Back Exchange Annual Conference and to other groups of health professionals, including presentations on Functional Capacity Evaluation for ACPOHE and other health professional companies and networks.
+Alison has spoken at Back pain prevention conferences for the British Dental Association, lectured on Vocational Rehabilitation at the National Back Exchange Annual Conference and to other groups of health professionals, including presentations on Functional Capacity Evaluation for the Physiotherapist members of ACPOHE.
+Other topics include running sessions on Ergonomics and mobile working and other topics to other health professional organisations and networks.

 Our Associate Practioners